-Acanthostega gunnari is a late Devonian stem-tetrapod (~365 mya) which grew up to 60 cm in length.
+Acanthostega gunnari is an extinct Devonian stem-tetrapod (~365 Mya) which grew up to 600mm long.

 Acanthostega's fish-like features include a deep, ray-finned tail and bony gill arches.
 Tetrapod features include well developed pelvic and pectoral girdles and four limbs ending in digits (up to eight per limb) - the earliest creature to display this morphology.

 While Acanthostega may look like a land tetrapod, closer examination showed that it had poorly developed wrist and ankle joints and a weak ribcage - meaning that it probably couldn't support its own body weight on land.
 Therefore it is thought that Acanthostega lived among the reedy, higher water margins, spending most of its life underwater.
 Importantly this suggests that digits initially evolved within a water environment rather than following on from the vertebrate move onto land (Coates, Clack, 1990).